webuimaker/wikiHugo/content/ebpf/index.md

 ---
 # Homepage
-title: "eBPF
+title: "eBPF"
-"
-description: "eBPF – extended Berkeley Packet Filter – is a Linux-native in-kernel virtual machine that enables secure, low-overhead tracing for application performance and event observability and analysis. eBPF delivers a lot more than network packet information, it can offer the deep visibility for cloud-native and container environments, from host and network data to container processes, resource utilization, and more.
+description: "eBPF – extended Berkeley Packet Filter – is a Linux-native in-kernel virtual machine that enables secure, low-overhead tracing for application performance and event observability and analysis. eBPF delivers a lot more than network packet information, it can offer the deep visibility for cloud-native and container environments, from host and network data to container processes, resource utilization, and more."

-"
-titleDescription: "eBPF – extended Berkeley Packet Filter – is a Linux-native in-kernel <a href='/display/containers/Containers+vs+Virtual+Machines'>virtual machine</a> that enables secure, low-overhead tracing for application performance and event observability and analysis. eBPF delivers a lot more than network packet information, it can offer the deep visibility for <a href='/display/containers/Cloud-Native+Applications'>cloud-native</a> and container environments, from host and network data to container processes, resource utilization, and more.
+titleDescription: "eBPF – extended Berkeley Packet Filter – is a Linux-native in-kernel <a href='/display/containers/Containers+vs+Virtual+Machines'>virtual machine</a> that enables secure, low-overhead tracing for application performance and event observability and analysis. eBPF delivers a lot more than network packet information, it can offer the deep visibility for <a href='/display/containers/Cloud-Native+Applications'>cloud-native</a> and container environments, from host and network data to container processes, resource utilization, and more."
-"

 type: "widget_page"
 url: "/display/containers/ebpf/"